A Prototype Hybrid Mode Cavity for Heterodyne Axion Detection: Discussion

 For our design, the natural next step would be to fabricate a superconducting cavity out of solid niobium, niobium-coated copper, or an appropriate mix of the two.
 The mechanical design, fabrication, and assembly of our prototype have been developed so that many aspects could be carried over directly to superconducting technology, with relevant adaptations of the fabrication details.
 A similar tuning membrane, cross-coupling suppression mechanism, and waveguide coupler could be used, though one would have to develop motorized mechanisms which can be operated cryogenically.

 Leakage noise measurements could be carried out in an existing cryogenic test facility, and would inform other aspects of the superconducting design.
 For instance, typical niobium cavities have a thickness of a few mm, while our current design has endplates of $20 \, \mathrm{mm}$ thickness.
-Thicker walls would greatly reduce vibrations, but may make thermal management more difficult.
+Thicker walls of niobium would certainly be feasible and would greatly reduce vibrations, but may make thermal management more difficult.
 Moreover, stiffening the tuning membrane might lower the tuning range.
 The appropriate tradeoff can be determined by performing \textit{in situ} measurements.

+In an experimental run, one would need to calibrate the axion signal.
+As with other axion detection concepts, in the heterodyne approach it is not practical to insert a copy of the axion-induced effective current $\mathbf{J}_{\mathrm{eff}}$.
+However, the signal power is fully determined by the frequencies, quality factors, and external couplings of the cavity modes, which can be extracted from scattering measurements (as discussed in Sec.~\ref{sec:cavity_test}), and the signal form factor $C_{\mathrm{sig}}$ in Eq.~\eqref{eq:signal_form}.
+This form factor can be found numerically, as we have discussed, or directly measured by mapping out the modes using the ``bead pull'' method, standard in axion experiments.